Zhai-Mao/MFHS/README.md

 # MFHS
-**This is the repository for MFHS : Mutual Consistency Learning-based foundation model integrates Hypergraph Computation for Semi-supervised Medical Image Segmentation**
+**This is the repository for MFHS : Mutual Consistency Learning-based foundation model integrates Hypergraph Computation for Semi-supervised Medical Image Segmentation.**

 ![framework](pictures/framework.png)
 ## Requirements